Milltown Luas stop: Railway station (1860-1958)

 The Harcourt Street railway line was built by the Dublin, Wicklow and Wexford Railway and opened in 1854, running from a temporary terminus at Harcourt Road near the city centre to Bray.
 Milltown was added as an infill station in 1860.
 The station was located on an embankment to the north of Milltown Road.
 The main station building was located on the up (Dublin-bound) platform.
 A footbridge allowed passengers to cross the tracks.
 A signal cabin existed on the down side, but this was closed in 1923 and demolished soon afterwards.

 To the south of the station, trains crossed the River Dodder on the Nine Arches Bridge, a stone viaduct built for the line.

 Closure (1959-2004)

-The Harcourt Street line had declined in use throughout the early 20th centaury and was closed by CIÉ at the end of 1958.
+The Harcourt Street line had declined in use throughout the early 20th century and was closed by CIÉ at the end of 1958, despite local opposition.
 The tracks were lifted soon after and all stations on the route were auctioned off.
 In the years that followed, the buildings and platforms at Milltown were demolished.